Munnar is one unique place to visit in this world.

 The popular Hill station in South India is one of the tea hubs in this world.

-There is a good chance that, where ever you are in this world, you have had a hot tea, whose leaves where grown and hand collected between these green hills in the high mountain ranges of the Indian sub continent.
+There is a good chance that, where ever you are in this world, you have had a hot tea, whose leaves were grown and hand-collected between these green hills in the high mountain ranges of the Indian subcontinent.

 Blogger Read -> Mysterious Dance of the Gods - Theyyam in Kerala

 We entered the city of Munnar, which is not all too big, situated around 1500 m above sea level, and started to look out for a hotel or place to stay for the days.

 After having negotiated with a few locals we chose to take a small 2 bedroom house on rent with a gorgeous view over the valleys and mountains, situated some 15 minutes away from Munnar.

 We paid about 2500 INR per day (about 35€) for the accommodation without breakfast or any food included, which was a reasonable price for the 5 of us.